randywallace/zabbix-cloudwatch/README.md

 ## AWS Credentials

-There are (3) ways to get your AWS Credentials into `zabbix-cloudwatch`.
+There are (4) ways to get your AWS Credentials into `zabbix-cloudwatch`.

-**Note that *none* of these options are "safe", so make sure you are using a set of IAM Keys with extremely restricted permissions.**
+**Note that only the first of these options is "safe", so make sure you are using a set of IAM Keys with extremely restricted permissions.**

+### 1. Use an IAM Role for your Zabbix server
+When your Zabbix server is started, assign a role to it and allow this role to perofm the required Cloud Watch interactions.
+The credentials are provided dynamically to the server by AWS.

-### 1. Environment Variables (which is difficult with Zabbix):
+### 2. Environment Variables (which is difficult with Zabbix):
 ```bash
 export AWS_ACCESS_KEY_ID="YOUR ACCESS KEY"
 export AWS_SECRET_ACCESS_KEY="YOUR SECRET ACCESS KEY"
 export AWS_REGION="YOUR AWS REGION"
 ```

-### 2. Within the binary in the gem.
+### 3. Within the binary in the gem.

 If you intend to do it this way, I suggest you make a copy of the binary and place it in your zabbix externalscript path (instead of the suggested symlink in the installation example).